Dunellen station: Construction (June 1952–1955)

 On December 3, the railroad announced that the new station in Dunellen would open on December 10.
 The old depot, considered a fire hazard, would be replaced by a new elevated structure.
 The railroad planned a new gala for the opening of the station with Morecraft among the dignitaries at the celebration.
 On December 10, Morecraft cut the ceremonial ribbon to open the station, which was attended by 100 people and the Dunellen High School band.
 The new station had a tunnel between the westbound and eastbound structures, along with a ticket office and restrooms in the eastbound depot.
 Morecraft informed the crowd that the paving would be completed in January 1956, with the Rock Avenue bridge included.
 Despite that, the announcement was made by the railroad on December 11 that the Washington Avenue underpass would open on December 16.
 However, Morecraft noted on December 14 that the Prospect Avenue underpass would not be completed until Christmas Eve of 1955.

 Station layout

-The station has two low-level side platforms.
+The station has two low-level side platforms serving two tracks.
+The inbound platform is 398 ft long while the outbound platform is 399 ft long; both can accommodate four cars.